feathersjs-ecosystem/feathers-generator/README.md

   force: false, // whether it should override any existing values or files without confirmation };

+// Get the appropriate generator based on the `template` you supplied
+// By this point the generator has already read in existing app configs
+// and the package.json file.
 const generator = Generator(args);

 generator.getQuestions()